 How do I familiarize myself with the trails my students will be hiking during their educational field trip at Pinnacles?

 The best way to become familiar with the trails at Pinnacles is to visit the park and hike the trails the students will be hiking on personal time.
 However, if this is not an option, teachers can become familiar with the trails their students will be hiking by reading detailed trail descriptions.

-Is it possible to camp at Pinnacles National Monument?
+Is it possible to camp at Pinnacles National Park?

 Can rocks, pine cones, or other park resources be taken out of the park for educational purposes or for souvenirs?

-Pinnacles National Monument protects these resources for the enjoyment of future generations.
+Pinnacles National Park protects these resources for the enjoyment of future generations.
 Students, teachers, and chaperones are permitted to take pictures, but are not permitted to take park resources for any reason.